hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 		Let X be a random number from 5 to 30;
 		Let Y be the time of day plus x minus 1 minutes;
 		Now the time of day is Y;
 		[say "It's been [X in words] minutes.
-It is [time of day in words].";]
+It is [time of day in words]."; TODO: do X in clock]
 	otherwise:
 		now time changed by clock is false;
 	Now happiness is (100 * life satisfaction) / (life satisfaction + life dissatisfaction);
-	If time of day is greater than time of death, and time of day is before 12:00 PM: say "It's time..."; [TODO: change the ending statements depending on some variables] end the story.
+	If time of day is greater than time of death, and time of day is before 12:00 PM: you die in 0 turns from now.

 [Rooms]
 Bedroom is a room.
-The description is "Your bed is perfectly made.
-Outside the window, you can see [if nighttime is happening]the beautiful Manhattan skyline at night like a million stars[otherwise]the sun setting on the Manhattan skyline, bleeding orange onto you[end if].
+The description is "Your bed is perfectly made[if introspection counter is greater than 5] for you[end if].
+Outside the window, you can see
+[if nighttime is happening]the beautiful Manhattan skyline at night like a million stars[otherwise]the sun setting on the Manhattan skyline, bleeding orange onto you[end if].
 The living room lies to the north of your bedroom."
 [TODO Change the backdrop scenery] Living Room is a room.
 The description is "[if introspection counter < 3]Mostly bare, just the way you wanted it yesterday.[otherwise if introspection counter is 3]Mostly bare, but it's beginning to remind you of something.[otherwise]The room is filled with the objects of your life.[end if]
 An armchair sits dead center, facing the window. [if seen clock is true]The clock ticks, signaling the passage of time.[end if]
 The bedroom lies to the south[if will to leave is true], and a door lies to the east[end if]."
 It is north of the Bedroom.